exlskills/devstack/README.md

 ```
 vi plays/config/stack_scope.yml
 ```
+(NOTE: in the current design, some of this information is duplicated in `.env` and has to be updated in both places:
+Keycloak, mongo and memcached ports on the local machine   )

 - Create and start the `installer`, `keycloak`, `mongodb` and `memcached` devstack support services.
 Note, this will not kick off the installation process just yet:
 ```
 docker-compose -f docker-compose-ini.yml up -d